 All sensible people want consumers protected from dangerous or fraudulent products that could endanger life and health.
 Instead, this is about a prohibition on truthful scientific facts

-There is no public health rationale for banning the beer, wine and distilled spirits industries from giving consumers all the relevant facts about drinking, save for an irrational fear of alcohol.
+There is no public health rationale for banning the beer, wine and distilled spirits industries.
+They give consumers all the relevant facts about drinking.

 Is drinking risk-free?
 Of course not.
 Nothing in life is free of risk.
 Eddie Rickenbacker was the great World War I ace fighter pilot and race car driver.
 He used to say that getting out of bed in the morning was the most dangerous thing you could do.
 That’s because life’s activities are filled with risk.